swiftlang/swift-evolution/proposals/nnnn-backtrace-api.md

   /// Represents a symbol we've located public class Symbol: CustomStringConvertible {
-    /// The index of the image in which the symbol for this address is located. public var imageIndex: Int

-    /// The name of the image in which the symbol for this address is located. public var imageName: String
+    /// The image in which the symbol for this address is located. public var image: Backtrace.Image

     /// The raw symbol name, before demangling. public var rawName: String